Welcome to Milwaukee Shines!

 What's New at Milwaukee Shines:

 Milwaukee Shines partners with the renewable energy non-profit the Midwest Renewable Energy Association (MREA) to coordinate neighborhood group buys in the City of Milwaukee.
 The advantage of a group buy is the power of volume purchasing, which can significantly reduce the upfront costs of installing solar in your home or business.
-We will be launching the 2016 Solar MKE program in spring of 2016.
-We will be holding public information sessions around Milwaukee soon!

 Please visit the Milwaukee Solar Group Buy page for more info!